-Culture is a key of the European togetherness and is impossible to maintain it out of the rhetoric and activity of the European institutions, although it remains to a large extent domain of the nation-state.
-By rhetoric, I mean what is communicated and spread among the engaged citizens and other citizens that are also delegating administrative will.
+Culture is recognized as a key of the European togetherness and is impossible to keep it out of the rhetoric and activity of the European institutions, although it remains to a large extent domain of the nation-state.
+By rhetoric, I mean what is communicated in political rituals and spread among the engaged citizens and other citizens that are also delegating administrative will.
 In spoken language or written.
 Language present in public speeches, or private communications under specific conditions, with signatures.
 Language elevated to law, or order of the council.

 In this paper I refer at the strategy of 2007 which promoted some orienting objectives that remained most often cited till the new agenda on culture was presented last year by the EU Commission, proposing a new approach to the terms.